On the Top-Weight Rational Cohomology of $A_g$: Introduction

-To obtain these results, we develop methods for studying $\cA_g$ that are analogous to those employed in \cite{cgp-graph-homology} for moduli spaces of curves.
+Indeed, in this paper, we develop methods for studying $\cA_g$ that are analogous to those employed in \cite{cgp-graph-homology} for $\cM_g$.
 The moduli spaces $\mathcal{A}_g$ admit toroidal compactifications $\ov{\cA_g}^\Sigma$, which are proper Deligne-Mumford stacks (see \cite[Theorem 5.7]{faltings-chai-degenerations}).
 The compactifications $\ov{\cA_g}^\Sigma$ are associated to admissible decompositions $\Sigma$ of $\PDrt_g$, the rational closure of the cone of positive definite quadratic forms in $g$ variables (see Section \ref{S:admissible}).
 The same data is also used to construct the moduli space $A_g^{\mathrm{trop},\Sigma}$ of tropical abelian varieties of dimension $g$ in the category of generalized cone complexes (see Section \ref{subsec:Agtrop}).

 Then for any admissible decomposition $\Sigma$ of $\Omega^{\mathrm{rt}}_g$ and for each $i\ge 0$, and writing $LA_g^{\mathrm{trop},\Sigma}$ for the link of the cone point of $A_g^{\mathrm{trop},\Sigma}$, the following canonical identification holds: